 By then my heart was beating very fast and my muscles trembling.
-Yes, I don’t want to admit, but part of me was scared.
-But at the same time I couldn’t wait to jump at him, punch him and rip him apart; I didn’t want to mix another word with him because the familiar sensation of fight-or-flight response elevated the more I argued with him.
-I wanted to get rid of the threat before my eyesight immediately, be it fight or flight.
+Yes, I don’t want to admit it, but part of me was scared.
+But at the same time I couldn’t wait to jump at him, punch him and rip him apart; I didn’t want to mix another word with him because the familiar sensation of fight-or-flight response elevated [grew] the more I argued with him.
+I wanted to get rid of the threat before my eyesight [what do you mean? "confronting me" might be better, or just omit it altogether] immediately, be it fight or flight.

 I don’t know what happened after that.
-I don’t even know if the officers have managed to find them.
-But hey, I now know what to do when those misbegotten @#$%tards give me hard time: go downstairs right away and sic security on them!
+I don’t even know if the officers have [omit] managed to find them.
+But hey, I now know what to do when those misbegotten @#$%tards give me a hard time: go downstairs right away and sic Security on them!

 Could you check for grammar errors and tense usage, and make suggestions to improve this writing?
 I'd really appreciate your work.
 (I know some expressions are over the top, but I know the pragmatics and would filter those out depending on the intended audience.
 For now, it's only my friends who are going to read this and they love those OTT expessions)